oasis-tcs/openc2-cacao-ext/openc2-cacao-ext-v1.0.md

-This specification recommends deprecating CACAO's `openc2-http` command type in favor of the transport-neutral `openc2` command type defined here, in keeping with OpenC2's intent for the language to be defined in an transport-independent manner.
+This specification recommends deprecating CACAO's `openc2-http` command type in favor of the transport-neutral `openc2` command type defined here, in keeping with OpenC2's intent for the language to be defined in a transport-independent manner.